');

 What is the population of Sugar Mountain, NC?

-The population of Sugar Mountain, NC is 503 according to the latest Census data.
+The population of Sugar Mountain, NC is 503 according to the latest US Census Bureau American Community Survey estimates.
+This makes it a small community in North Carolina.

 What is the median household income in Sugar Mountain?